eunices/eunices.github.io/_portfolio/portfolio-visualisations.md

 ---
-title: "Visualisations"
+title: "Visualisation projects"
-excerpt: "Visualisation projects with R Shiny."
+excerpt: "A picture is worth a thousand words."
 collection: portfolio
 ---